Browse Exhibits (10 total)

 From Homemaking to Municipal Housekeeping: Twentieth-Century Women's Clubs in Champaign County highlights various women's clubs that have called Champaign County home, beginning in the 1800s and continuing until today.
 From clubs dedicated to music to clubs devoted to politics, the coalitions highlighted in this exhibit show the breadth and depth of women's interests in the 20th century.
 To learn more about women's clubs in Champaign County, including those not showcased in this exhibit, please visit the Champaign County Historical Archives.

-Credit: Tom Kuipers, Leslie Straus, Rosemary Froeliger, and Kevin Adams
+Credit: Tom Kuipers, Leslie Straus, Rosemary Froeliger, Kevin Adams, and Ani Karagianis

 On May 21, 1917, Rantoul banker and farmer, W.H.
 Wheat, sent a telegram from Rantoul to Washington, D.C. that read: “Landed aviation site for Rantoul.
 Contract signed today.”
 And so began the 76-year relationship between the United States military and Rantoul, Illinois.
 The newly minted aviation field was named in honor of the French-American engineer and aviation pioneer Octave Chanute (1832-1910).